Below is a quick summary of the NYH travel program for 2018/19

 Practices are generally held on weekday evenings or weekend days or evenings at St. Sebastian’s and other rinks where we have secured practice ice.
 These rinks include Dexter School (Brookline), Noble and Greenough School (Dedham), Roche (West Roxbury), Roxbury Latin(West Roxbury) and Rivers School (Weston).
 Practice times range from 4pm to 9pm during the week and from 7am to 9pm on the weekends.
 Younger teams will generally receive earlier practices times, and older teams have the later practice times.

 NYH supplements practices by also providing skills sessions for players and goalies throughout the season.
 NYH contracts with Pro Ambitions to run our skills program.
-Skill sessions are run over the course of the season for each team from Mite/Mite Dev to U18 (Midget) and girls U8, U10, U12 and U14.
+Skill sessions are run during the fall for each team from Mite/Mite Dev to U18 (Midget) and girls U10, U12.
 We will also provide separate goalie clinics for our full-time goalies.

 Leagues and Season Schedules